Has Higher Education lost - Its 'Raison d'etre’?

 One wonders if Higher Education is lost in the vision of the Tom Sharpe hilarious novel & series ‘Porterhouse Blue’ – A vision of comfortable halls, with elegant top tables, and fine dining for the hierarchy of the University.

 (Porterhouse Blue is a novel written by Tom Sharpe, first published in 1974.
-A satirical look at Cambridge life and the struggle between tradition and reform, Porterhouse Blue tells the story of Skullion, the Head Porter of Porterhouse, a fictional college of Cambridge University).
+A satirical look at 'Oxbridge life' and the struggle between tradition and reform, Porterhouse Blue tells the story of Skullion, the Head Porter of Porterhouse, a fictional Oxbridge University college).

 AgylisANZ - Future Skills, Future Workplace